muneerzargar/WUI-Components/packages/wui-carousel/README.md

 - [x] Add TypeScript.
 - [x] Add generic interface file.
 - [x] Add return type for the functions and use decorators.
-- [] Add rule to compile typescript to javaScript.
 - [] Add tests.
-- [] set up npm package and publish.

 # Release 1.0.0
 - [] Check if custom Animation is supported out of box with mixins or other solution is needed.